-Atlanta Interlocking Model Railroaders is an HO modular club founded in 2002.
-Its members sought a club with high standards, a high level of member involvement, a minimum of rules, no dues and a dedication to exploring fully the modular model railroad concept.
+We are an HO modular club.
+Founded in 2002, our members sought a club with high standards, a high level of member involvement, a minimum of rules, no dues and a dedication to exploring fully the modular model railroad concept.

-Membership has deliberately been kept small, no more than twelve currently.
+Membership is kept small, no more than twelve currently.
 While not an open club, memberships do come open on occasion.
-Members must make available ten feet of completed modules.
-It is expected that members will participate in all aspects of preparing a club layout for a show, from set-up to operating to break down.
-Atlanta Interlocking Model Railroaders has exhibited at the Greenberg and G.A.T.S. shows in Atlanta.
-Modelers interested in membership, when available or visiting our home layouts during operating sessions may call in advance to check space and schedule.
-For info call Charlie Crawford at 770-565-1845.
+Members must make available twelve feet of completed modules, and are expected to participate in all aspects of preparing a club layout for a show.
+Contact us if interested in membership (when available) or visiting during operating sessions.

 Web site: www.trainweb.org/gsof/

 We are a 100% NMRA Club serving NMRA members in Cobb, Bartow, Paulding and Cherokee Counties of Georgia.
 Our purpose is to educate, train and develop model railroaders so they can build layouts of their own.
 We welcome any NMRA member regardless of scale or gauge that wants to improve their skill level.
 We also provide beginner classes and hands-on construction/skill building events.
 Visitors may come to check us out once but will be required to join the NMRA to attend further events.
 A valid NMRA membership card is required for admission, and the meeting is free of charge.